 The Master Trust Board also received and considered information about the portions of the total management fees that were retained by Funds Management after payment of the fees to the Sub-Adviser for sub-advisory services.
+The Master Trust Board considered these amounts in comparison to the median amount retained by advisers to funds in a sub-advised expense universe that was determined by Broadridge to be similar to the Master Portfolio.
+The Board noted the small size of the sub-advised expense universe.
 In assessing the reasonableness of these amounts, the Master Trust Board received and evaluated information about the nature and extent of responsibilities retained and risks assumed by Funds Management and not delegated to or assumed by the Sub-Adviser, and about Funds Management's on-going oversight services.
-Given the affiliation between Funds Management and the Sub-Adviser, the Master Trust Board ascribed limited relevance to the allocation of fees between them.
+The Master Trust Board also considered that the sub-advisory fees paid to the Sub-Adviser had been negotiated by Funds Management on an arm's length basis.